dpetillo/appserver-httplistener/README.md

 Mono.Net.HttpListener
 ==================

-A fully managed HttpListener implementation ported to .NET Core
+This project is a fork of the Mono implementation of HttpListener, where it has been ported to .NET Core.

-It's not as complete or capable as the .net implementation of System.Net.HttpListener relying on IIS, but it doesn't require Administrator rights to listen on all interfaces, making it perfect to serve http content for testing.
+It's not as complete or capable as the .net implementation of System.Net.HttpListener relying on HTTP.sys, but it doesn't require Administrator rights to listen on all interfaces, making it perfect to serve http content for testing.